Meal Planner FAQ

 1. How do I edit my preferences and settings?

 When you sign up you’ll be asked to enter your preferences and settings.
-This includes your dietary preferences, allergies and disliked ingredients as well as your height, weight and health goals such as weight loss or weight maintenance.
+This includes your dietary preferences, allergies and disliked ingredients.

 Once you’ve generated your first plan, it’s easy to edit your settings at any time.
-Simply click the menu icon (three horizontal lines) in the top left hand corner of the Healthy Meal Planner, choose ‘Settings and Preferences’, then choose ‘Preferences’.
-From here you can change your personal information, health goals, activity level, dietary preferences, allergies, disliked ingredients and cooking preferences.
+Simply click the menu icon (three horizontal lines) in the top left hand corner of the Meal Planner, choose ‘Settings and Preferences’, then choose ‘Preferences’.
+From here you can change your personal information, dietary preferences, allergies, disliked ingredients and cooking preferences.

 When you sign up you’ll have two options to choose from for breakfast, lunch and dinner – either ‘A larger variety of recipes’ or ‘Quicker recipes whenever possible’.
 This allows the tool to prioritise quicker recipes at times of the day when time is of the essence – for example, you may opt for quicker recipes for breakfast or lunch, and a larger variety of recipes at dinner time.